Explain Everything About The Char Dham Yatra Uttarakhand

 Q. What else can we see in Kedarnath?

-Apart from Kedarnath Dham, other things that you can see in and around Kedarnath alley include the very famous Gaurikund, where one can take baths before starting their trek to the temple.
-Another important temple is the Triyuginarayan Temple, where Lord Shiva and Maa Parvati got married.
-Other places that you can explore are Phata, which is a small village and there is a helipad for choppers that fly to Kedarnath Temple, Gaurikund Temple, Vasukital Lake, Adishankara Samadhi, etc.
+Apart from Kedarnath Dham, other places that you may visit in and around Kedarnath include the very famous Gaurikund, where you can take a dip before starting a trek to the temple.
+Another important place is the Triyuginarayan Temple, where Lord Shiva and Maa Parvati got married.
+Other places that you can explore are Phata, a small village where there's a helipad for choppers that fly to Kedarnath Temple, Gaurikund Temple, Vasukital Lake, Adishankara Samadhi, etc.

 Q. Where is Gangotri Dham?
 Why is Gangotri Temple famous?

 Gangotri or Gangotri Temple, being an important pilgrimage site for the followers of Hinduism, is located at an elevation of approximately 11204 ft above sea level in the Uttarkashi district of Uttarakhand.
-Gangotri is the origin point of the holy river Ganga.
-It is believed that Ganga descended from heaven when Lord Shiva released the river from his hair.
-Pilgrims take bath in the Ganga to get all their sins forgiven.
+Gangotri is the origin point of the holy river Ganga, which is believed to be the point from where River Ganga descended from heaven when Lord Shiva released the river from his matted hair.
+Pilgrims take a bath in the Ganga to get all their sins forgiven.
 The temple is white as it is made of white granite, and the aura around the temple makes it more beautiful.

 Q. What is the distance between Gaumukh to Gangotri?
 How do I trek from Gangotri to Gaumukh?

-Gangotri is approximately 97 kms from Gaumukh.
-One can trek from Gangotri to Gaumukh which takes 6-7 days to complete.
-The trail is 18 km long and the difficulty level is moderate.
-A permit is required to undertake this trek near Gangotri, which will be checked at several forest checkpoints.
-The trek begins at Gangotri, followed by Chirbasa, which is 9kms from Gangotri.
-From Chirbasa to Gaumukh, the trek distance is again 9 kms.
+Gangotri is located approximately 97 km from Gaumukh, and you can trek from Gangotri to Gaumukh in about 6 to 7 days.
+The trail spans 18 km and has a moderate difficulty level.
+A permit is required to undertake this trek near Gangotri, and it will be checked at several forest checkpoints along the way.
+The trek begins in Gangotri and continues to Chirbasa, which is 9 km away.
+From Chirbasa, it is another 9 km to Gaumukh.

-While visiting Yamunotri, one can also visit nearby places such as Hanuman Chatti, Janki Chatti, Divya Shila, etc. You can also visit Kharsali, a picturesque village, take blessing at Shani Devi Temple and take dips in Surya Kund.
-These are some places near Yamunotri that one can visit.
+When visiting Yamunotri, you can also explore nearby attractions such as Hanuman Chatti, Janki Chatti, and Divya Shila.
+Additionally, consider visiting Kharsali, a charming village, where you can seek blessings at the Shani Devi Temple and take a dip in Surya Kund.
+These are some of the notable places you can explore near Yamunotri.

 Q. Do we need passes for Chardham Yatra?
 Do we need to register for Chardham?